-The Suvarnavathi river is formed when the two streams, Niredurgihalla and Araikaduhalla join at Badibadga.
+The Suvarnavathi river is formed when the two streams, Niredurgihalla and Araikaduhalla join the river at Badibadga.
 The river is joined by its tributaries Chikkahole and Yenehole before its confluence with the Kaveri.
 These tourist spots are ideal for day trips to appreciate nature around Mysore.

 The Suvarnavathi Reservoir